dahrs/OSTI/README.md

 # Project description
 **OSTI** is an open-source tool to process and visualize a pair of bilingual documents (original and translation) into automatically labeled sentence pairs.
-For a translation professional it can be used as a human-accessible quality evaluation tool, as a pre-processing step for human annotation as well as an intermediate step to populate a Translation Memory.
-The OSTI system is thought to process Englis-French or French-English bitexts.
+For a translation professional it can be used as a human-accessible quality evaluation tool, as a pre-processing step for human annotation as well as an intermediate step to populate a Translation Memory. **OSTI** is made to process English-French or French-English bitexts.
 Any other language pair requires modifications to the code.

 ## Dependencies and installation